-- 1 Safety Education (Can also be taken in 9th age 15 requirement) - 1 Wellness 2 A full schedule may necessitate leaving this course for grade 11. - 2 Physical Education courses (may be delayed until junior or senior year with approval of counselor and parent). - 3 English Language Arts courses Speech, Lit 10 and Comp 10 Check the English Language Arts section for exact courses required Minimum of one course each trimester. - 3 U.S. History courses Minimum of one each trimester. - AP® U.S. History fulfills the 10th grade U.S. History requirement. - 3 Mathematics courses - 3 Science courses (Biology) Total of at least 6 trimester credits each trimester totaling at least 18 trimester credits for the year.
+- 1 Safety Education (Can also be taken in 9th age 15 requirement) - 1 Wellness 2 A full schedule may necessitate leaving this course for grade 11. - 2 Physical Education courses (may be delayed until junior or senior year with approval of counselor and parent). - 3 English Language Arts courses Speech, Lit 10 and Comp 10 Check the English Language Arts section for exact courses required Minimum of one course each trimester. - 3 U.S. History courses Minimum of one each trimester. - AP[®] U.S. History fulfills the 10th grade U.S. History requirement. - 3 Mathematics courses - 3 Science courses (Biology) Total of at least 6 trimester credits each trimester totaling at least 18 trimester credits for the year.
 Grade 9 Requirements:

-- 1 Safety Education (age 15 requirement) - 1 Wellness 1 - 1 Physical Education class: Fitness for Life (Students may take an additional Physical Education class if they do not meet the Safety Education age requirement.) - 3 English 9 (or a variation of this course) Minimum of one course each trimester. - 3 Citizenship and Government Minimum of one course each trimester. - 3 Earth Science Minimum of one course each trimester. - 3 Mathematics Minimum of one course each trimester. - 3 Courses in Electives of Art, Technology, Engineering and Manufacturing, Family and Consumer Science, Music, World Language, Business, Dance and Physical Education.
+- 1 Safety Education (age 15 requirement) - 1 Wellness 1 - 1 Physical Education class: Fitness for Life (Students may take an additional Physical Education class if they do not meet the Safety Education age requirement.) - 3 Honors or On-Level English 9 Minimum of one course each trimester. - 3 Honors or On-Level Citizenship and Government Minimum of one course each trimester. - 3 Honors or On-Level Earth Science Minimum of one course each trimester. - 3 Mathematics Minimum of one course each trimester. - 3 Courses in Electives of Art, Technology, Engineering and Manufacturing, Family and Consumer Science, Music, World Language, Business, Dance and Physical Education.
 Total of at least 6 trimester credits each trimester totaling at least 18 trimester credits for the year.
 Additional Requirement: